 - Defended manufacturers and retailers of sporting goods, sunglasses, clothing, furniture, and computer software against claims for patent infringement, trademark infringement, copyright infringement, and misappropriation of trade secrets.

-- Represented applicants and opposers in opposition proceedings before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office.
+- Represented applicants and opposers in opposition proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.

 - Represented owners of trademarks in disputes over others' use or registration of domain names, including contested proceedings under the UDRP (Uniform Domain-Name Dispute Resolution Policy) governing domain names in the top-level domains(.aero, .asia, .biz, .cat, .com, .coop, .info, .jobs, .mobi, .museum, .name, .net, .org, .pro, .tel and .travel).